Bulgarian Legion: First Bulgarian Legion

-The First Bulgarian Legion (Първа българска легия) was established in 1862 by Georgi Sava Rakovski in agreement with the Serbian government.
+The First Bulgarian Legion (Първа българска легия) was established in 1862 by Georgi Stoykov Rakovski in agreement with the Serbian government.
 At the time Montenegro was at war with the Ottoman Empire and Serbia itself was planning to join the conflict.
 According to the initial plan, in case of war between Serbia and the Ottoman Empire, the Legion would cross the border and enter the Bulgarian lands, where it would instigate an uprising among the population.

 In order to sustain direct contact with the Serbian government, the so-called Provisional Bulgarian Command was established on the initiative of Rakovski.
 His Plan for the Liberation of Bulgaria inspired Bulgarians and some six hundred young people responded to his appeal to create the Legion, many of them emigrants and refugees in Romania.
 Among them were Vasil Levski, Stefan Karadzha, Vasil Drumev, Dimitar Obshti, Matey Preobrazhenski and other figures that later came into national prominence.

 The support of the Legion was taken care of by the Serbian government.
 The members had to go through some military training so as to be able to participate in the future uprising and in the expected conflict between Serbia and the Ottoman Empire.
 According to Trotsky, when the Turkish forces entered Belgrade, the Bulgarian legion distinguished itself in the fighting.
 However the conflict ended swiftly and the subsequent Constantinople Conference decided that not all Ottoman troops should withdraw from Serbia.
 Due to pressure from the Ottoman Empire the Serbian authorities requested the Legion to be disbanded.
 As a result, on 21 September 1862 the participants were expelled from Belgrade.